-Because this system is inverter controlled, compressor, suction pressure transducer, conventional procedure cannot be used to "pump down" and isolate the refrigerant into the outdoor unit.
+Because this system is inverter controlled, compressor, suction pressure transducer and EXV, conventional procedure cannot be used to "pump down" and isolate the refrigerant into the outdoor unit.
 The UI (User Interface) has provisions to assist in performing this function.

-- 1. Connect gauges to 189BNV liquid and vapor service valve ports to monitor operating pressures during and at completion of the procedure. - 2.
-In the advanced menu of the UI, go to Checkout > Pumpdown - 3.
-Select mode to pump down in (COOL).
+- 1. Connect gauges to 288BNV liquid and vapor service valve ports to monitor operating pressures during and at completion of the procedure. - 2.
+In the advanced menu of the UI, go to Checkout > Heat Pump> Pumpdown - 3.
+Select mode to pump down in (COOL or HEAT), COOL mode allows refrigerant to be isolated in outdoor unit.
+HEAT mode allows the refrigerant to be isolated in indoor coil and lineset.
 Set desired time period.
 Default time period for the procedure is 120 minutes. - 4.
 Select Start on UI to begin the pump-down process.
 Unit will begin running in selected mode after a brief delay. - 5.
 Close the liquid service valve. - 6.
 The unit will run in selected mode with the low pressure protection set to indicate pump-down is complete when the suction pressure drops below 10 psig.
 Compressor protections are still active to prevent damage to the compressor or inverter (high pressure, high current, high torque, etc.). - 7.
 Once system indicates pump-down complete or failure to complete shutdown, close vapor service valve. - 8.
 A small quantity of charge will remain in isolated section of system dependent on ambient temperature and overall system charge.
 This charge must be manually recovered.
-A recovery system will be required to remove final quantity of refrigerant from indoor coil and line set. - 9.
-Remove power from indoor and outdoor unit prior to servicing unit.
+A recovery system will be required to remove final quantity of refrigerant from indoor coil and line set. - Remove power from indoor and heat pump unit prior to servicing unit.

-Pump Down - Using 2-stage Thermostat
+Pump Down - Using 2-stage HP Thermostat (Non-Communicating)

-(Non-Communicating)

-Because this system has an inverter controlled compressor, suction pressure transducer, conventional procedure cannot be used to "pump down" and isolate the refrigerant into the outdoor unit.
+Because this system has an inverter controlled compressor, suction pressure transducer and EXV, conventional procedure cannot be used to "pump down" and isolate the refrigerant into the outdoor unit.

-- 1. Connect gauges to 189BNV liquid and vapor service valve ports to monitor operating pressures during and at completion of the procedure. - 2.
+- 1. Connect gauges to 288BNV liquid and vapor service valve ports to monitor operating pressures during and at completion of the procedure. - 2.
 Force system to operate in high stage by creating a large differential between room temperature and set point on thermostat.
 Use multi-meter to verify that 24 VAC is present between C and Y1 and Y2 terminals at outdoor unit. - 3.
-Close the liquid service valve. - 4.
-The unit will continue to run until high or low pressure switches open.
+Close the liquid service valve.

+- 4. The unit will continue to run until high or low pressure switches open.
 Close vapor service valve once compressor shuts down. - 5.
-Remove power from indoor and outdoor unit prior to servicing unit. - 6.
+Remove power from indoor and heat pump unit prior to servicing unit. - 6.
 A quantity of charge will remain in isolated section of system dependent on ambient temperature and overall system charge.
 This charge must be manually recovered.
 A recovery system will be required to remove final quantity of refrigerant from indoor coil and line set.

-Evacuation and recovery of refrigerant from 189BNV
+Evacuation and recovery of refrigerant from 288BNV